All project proposals should be submitted via the Global Intersections grant proposal application by 5pm on Friday, November 22, 2019.

 About Global Intersections

-Global Intersections is a Center for Global Studies initiative designed to encourage multicultural, international, transnational and global perspectives in student research on issues in world affairs that concern one or more countries.
-This initiative invites collaborative proposals from faculty and students across multiple disciplines that promote understanding and solving global problems.
-Projects provide opportunities for students to engage directly in the process of developing new research directions in areas of global import.
+Global Intersections is a Center for Global Studies initiative designed to encourage multicultural, international, transnational and global perspectives in student research.
+This initiative invites collaborative proposals from faculty and students across multiple disciplines that promote understanding and aid in solving global problems.
+These Projects provide opportunities for students to engage directly in the process of developing new research directions in areas of global import.

 The Center for Global Studies globalizes the research, teaching, and outreach missions of the University of Illinois at Urbana-Champaign and is a National Resource Center in Global Studies designated by the U.S. Department of Education.
 One of the globalizing missions of the Center is to promote and support innovative research to better understand global issues confronting the world’s populations and identify ways to cope with and resolve these challenges.

-- Support development of new courses and programs on global studies, or advancement of ongoing activities
+- Support the development of new courses and programs on global studies, or advancement of ongoing activities

 - Complement campus research initiatives on global studies